Are there certain rules I need to follow when using a CSUSM logo or designing a CSUSM document?

 Where can I get the logo, photo, or template file I need?

-With the help of IITS, the Office of Communications has created a new network drive that can be accessed on-campus at CSUSM.
+The "public communications" drive can be accessed on-campus at CSUSM.
 The drive contains a variety of University Logo files, as well as templates (letterhead, memorandum, and PowerPoint), and a great selection of campus photos.
 Please note that the drive is read-only, so once you select the file you want, you will need to copy or re-save it to your preferred Documents folder or other disk to begin editing.

 To connect to the drive, please follow the instructions for your computer type: